 |S. No.||Nature of income taxable as residuary income|

-Dividend received from domestic company shall be exempt from tax under Section 10(34) if it is chargeable to dividend distribution tax under Section 115-O. However, as per section 115BBDA (as inserted by Finance Act, 2016), in the case of resident individual/HUF/firm, dividend shall be chargeable to tax at the rate of 10% if aggregate amount of dividend received during the year exceeds Rs.
+Dividend received from domestic company shall be exempt from tax under Section 10(34) if it is chargeable to dividend distribution tax under Section 115-O. However, as per section 115BBDA (Other than deividend referred to in section 2(22)(e)) dividend shall be chargeable to tax at the rate of 10% if aggregate amount of dividend received by specified assessee during the year exceeds Rs.
 10,00,000.

 |2.||Income by way of winnings from lotteries, crossword puzzles, races including horse races, card games, gambling or betting of any form or nature whatsoever|